nightscout/minimed-connect-to-nightscout/README.md

 ## Currently supported data

-* Sensor glucose values
+* Sensor glucose values and trend (single/double arrow up/down)
-* Pump: active insulin, reservoir level in units, reservoir level as percentage, battery level
+* Pump: active insulin, reservoir level, battery level
 * MiniMed Connect: battery level, connection status to phone, connection status to pump
+* Sensor: calibration state, time until next calibration, sensor duration, connection status to pump
-* Pump model and serial number (included in all Nightscout entries)
+* Pump model

-**Potential future data**: See [this sensor-disabled gist] and [this sensor-enabled gist] for sample data provided by CareLink Connect.
-In particular, I'd love to include BG trend (up/down arrows) based on `lastSGTrend`.
-Please [get in touch] if you use an Enlite sensor and would like to help.
+Understanding of the current data is based mostly on [this analysis].

-## Notes
+## Contributing

 [File an issue] if you'd like to give feedback, request an enhancement, or report a bug.

-Pull requests are welcome.
+Pull requests are welcome, provided they include tests.
+See `test/` for examples.
+Run `npm test` to run the suite.

 Much of the Medtronic HTTP interaction is based on the excellent work by @bewest and @ianjorgensen on [mmcsv].